AlienLM: Alienization of Language for API-Boundary Privacy in Black-Box LLMs: Conclusion

 We presented AlienLM, a translation layer that reduces plaintext exposure in black-box API-based LLMs.
 Using only public tokenizers and vocabularies, AlienLM constructs an Alien Language via vocabulary-level bijection and adapts models through API-only fine-tuning.
 The client-side translator provides lossless bidirectional conversion while the API observes only alien text.

 Across four LLMs and seven benchmarks, AlienLM preserves over 81\% of Oracle performance while resisting recovery attempts across all tested scenarios.
 The alienization ratio $\rho$ enables fine-grained control over the opacity-utility trade-off, and seed-based bijection diversity supports practical key management with minimal overlap.
+Serving-time overhead is negligible: the client-side translator adds sub-millisecond latency per sample, and end-to-end throughput remains within measurement noise of the original pipeline (Appendix~\ref{app:serving-overhead}).
+A data-volume ablation further shows that 150K training samples recover most of the full-data performance (Appendix~\ref{app:data-volume}).

 Still, AlienLM provides empirical robustness validated against practical attacks rather than formal cryptographic guarantees, and metadata such as message length remains observable.
 Extending the framework to support multi-tenant deployment with a single model serving multiple bijection keys is a promising direction for future work.
 We hope this work provides a practical foundation for privacy-aware LLM deployment and motivates further research on composable, translation-based approaches.